Join the Academy

 Ultimately, it will be up to you (and your publisher if you're pursuing traditional publishing) which kind of title will best fit your book.

-Is your title marketable?
+Is your book title marketable?

 If you want to sell your book to readers, it must have sales potential and be marketable.
-This is why you should try to choose a unique title.
+This is why you should try to choose a unique book title.

-For example, if you’re writing a romance novel and choose the title A Notebook, your novel’s results might get buried in an online search under Nicholas Sparks’ best-selling novel, The Notebook.
-This will hurt your book in the long run by possibly lowering your book's rank below the well-known book already on the market.
+For example, if you’re writing a romance novel and choose a title like A Notebook, your novel’s results might get buried in an online search under Nicholas Sparks’ best-selling novel, The NotebookThis will hurt your book in the long run by possibly lowering your book's rank below the well-known book already on the market.

 When Elizabeth Gilbert came up with the title for her bestselling novel, City of Girls, she did an internet search for the title, sure the title must have been used before.
 After much research, she discovered the title had never been used in her genre or any other.
 It’s important that you do the same research for your title ideas.
 Browse through Amazon, Goodreads, and Barnes & Noble to see if your chosen title has been used.
 If so, was it in your genre or a different genre?
 If it hasn’t been used in your genre, are there similar titles that might make your book show up lower in the search engines, and if so, how can you make your title stand out?